icons / menu

 icons / angleUp

-PEP should be taken if you think that you have been exposed to HIV, but the sooner the treatment is begun the better and it needs to be taken within 72 hours of the exposure incident.
+PEP should be taken if you think that you have been exposed to HIV, but the sooner the treatment is begun, the better.
+PEP needs to be taken within 72 hours of the exposure incident.

 HOW DOES PEP WORK?